clokep/relapse/docs/usage/configuration/config_documentation.md

 ### `jwt_config`

 JSON web token integration.
-The following settings can be used to make Synapse JSON web tokens for authentication, instead of its internal password database.
+The following settings can be used to make Relapse JSON web tokens for authentication, instead of its internal password database.

 Each JSON Web Token needs to contain a "sub" (subject) claim, which is